ahundt/grl/doc/howto/RunInDocker.rst

 ####################
-# coplete setup c++ environment in a protected box so it doesn't mess with your OS
+# complete setup c++ environment in a protected box so it doesn't mess with your OS
 ####################

 make docker-build

 ####################
 # run c++ environment as if it was a separate OS.
 ####################

+# typically you should only need this next
+# line if you are making changes and
+# just want to rerun the OS.

 make docker-run